marioa2401/samoyedcoin_translation/pt_br.md

 The premier community token and symbol of the Solana ecosystem.
 Join us and let us be your guide in the crypto world!

-O primeiro token comunitário e símbolo do ecosistema Solana.
+O primeiro token comunitário e símbolo do ecossistema Solana.
 Junte-se a nós e deixe-nos guiá-lo no mundo crypto!

 #### HOW TO BUY | -- COMO COMPRAR